titipata/pubmed_parser/README.md

 #### Parse Pubmed Paragraph

-For someone who might be interested in parsing reference PMID in each text section.
+For someone who might be interested in parsing the text surrounding a citation, `pubmed_parser` also provides that functionality.
-We have parser that parse text of section and PMID that particular section cites.
-You can use `parse_pubmed_paragraph` to parse text and reference PMID.
-This will return list of dictionary where each has following keys
+You can use `parse_pubmed_paragraph` to parse text and reference PMIDs.
+This function will return a list of dictionaries, where each entry will have

 - `pmid`: Pubmed ID
 - `pmc`: Pubmed Central ID
 - `text`: full text of the paragraph
-- `references_pmids`: list of reference PMID
+- `references_pmids`: list of reference PMIDs
 - `references_code`: list of reference code within that paragraph
 - `section`: section of paragraph (e.g. Background, Discussion, Appendix)

-#### Parse Medline XML
+#### Parse Medline NML XML

-Medline has different format of XML file.
-You can use function `parse_medline_xml` in order to parse XML file from full MEDLINE data.
-The license can be requested from this  [site](https://www.nlm.nih.gov/bsd/licensee/).
-The function will return list of dictionary where each element contains:
+Medline NML XML has a different XML format than PubMed open access'.
+You can use the function `parse_medline_xml` to parse that format.
+This function will return list of dictionaries, where each element contains:

 - `pmid`: Pubmed ID
 - `title`: title of the article
 - `abstract`: abstract of the article
-- `affiliation`: first affiliation from the article
+- `affiliation`: corresponding author's affiliation
-- `authors`: string of authors each separated by `;`
+- `authors`: authors, each separated by `;`
-- `mesh_terms`: list of MESH terms related to the article each separated by `;`
+- `mesh_terms`: list of MeSH terms, each separated by `;`
-- `keywords`: list of keywords each separated by `;`
+- `keywords`: list of keywords, each separated by `;`
 - `year`: Publication year

 ```python